saulshanabrook/django-externaltestserver/README.md

 ![diagram of old process](./images/old.jpg)

-We might hope we could represent this relation this in our `docker-compose.yml`
+You might think we could represent this in our `docker-compose.yml`:

 ```yaml
 db: